sygmaprotocol/sygma-substrate-pallets/README.md

 ### MultiLocation
 `MultiLocation` is a substrate type.
 It is introduced by XCM, and it is used to identify any single entity location that exists within the world of Polkadot consensus.
 `MultiLocation` always expresses a **relative** location to the **current location**.
-Practically, `MultiLocations` are used to identify places to send XCM messages, in Sygma pallets, it is used to identify the destination when depositing, the deposit extrinsic signature is shown below:
+Practically, `MultiLocations` are used to identify places to send XCM messages.
+In Sygma pallets, it is used to identify the destination when depositing, the deposit extrinsic signature is shown below:
 ```rust
 pub fn deposit(origin: OriginFor<T>, asset: MultiAsset, dest: MultiLocation) -> DispatchResult
 ```